-Prerequisite: Completion with a C or better in: ACCT 10A or ACCT 1 or ACCT 1L or ACCT 2L
+Prerequisite: Satisfactory completion of: ACCT 10A or ACCT 1 or ACCT 1L or ACCT 2L

 Computerized accounting using QuickBooks Pro.
 Basic through intermediate features for small and medium size businesses including banking, sales and customers, purchases and vendors, inventory, reports and graphs.
 Application of all aspects of accounting cycle.